Proposed Hoboken Food Hall Voted Down by Zoning Board

 What’s Currently There

-710 Clinton Street was previously the home of Cobalt Stages, a multimedia production facility that offers a 12,000-square-foot production facility featuring a 7,000-square-foot turnkey soundstage, 20 foot ceilings, and state-of-the-art equipment rentals.
+710 Clinton Street was previously the home of Cobalt Stages, a multimedia production facility that had a 12,000-square-foot production facility featuring a 7,000-square-foot turnkey soundstage, 20-foot ceilings, and state-of-the-art equipment rentals.
 Plans were submitted to the Hoboken Zoning Board of Adjustment at its December 20th, 2022 meeting that introduced a wholesale renovation of the building.
-The plans indicate an expansion of the building to include 11 residences, bicycle parking, a green roof, and a first-floor food hall that would be open to the public.
+The plans indicated an expansion of the building to include 11 residences, bicycle parking, a green roof, and a first-floor food hall that would be open to the public.

 hoboken food hall